 A native of Richfield, Utah, Merrick earned an Associates Degree from Dixie College and then a degree in Finance from the University of Utah at Salt Lake City.
 During his work career he has owned and operated several businesses including an excavation company, a movie theatre, land development firm and a snowmobile rental business.

 Currently Merrick owns a convenience store and rental storage units in West Yellowstone, Montana.
 His diverse career experience in excavation, retail, tourism and the petroleum field has given him a broad range of experience and knowledge to draw from to assist the growth and direction of Fall River Propane.

 Don grew up as a National Park Service “brat” having lived in Rocky Mountain, Yosemite, Grand Canyon and Grand Teton National Parks.
 He graduated from Jackson Hole High School in Jackson, Wyoming and went on to earn a bachelor of science and master’s degrees from the University of Wyoming.
 Don continued his education at Colorado State University where he earned his Doctor of Veterinary Medicine.

 Don moved to Teton Valley, Idaho where he has owned and operated Driggs Veterinary Clinic for nearly 35 years.
 While in Teton Valley, Don has served on numerous boards and has earned significant business knowledge while operating his own business.
 Don has been married to his wife Jan for 38 years and have two grown children, Kelley (Kenny) Dimmick and Nick (Christen) Holder.

-Doug’s experience with many various boards, his sense of community and business knowledge of budgets and business management continues to assist the Fall River Propane Board in making the appropriate decisions for all of its customers.
+Dede’s vast business knowledge of budgets, business management and customer service will continue to assist the Fall River Propane Board in making the appropriate decisions for all of its customers.

 Originally from Soda Springs and a longtime resident of Star Valley, Cindy is dedicated to serving her local community and its residents therein.